The Science of Language Learning and 4 Ways It Helps at Any Level

-Researchers have found some cool stuff that can make studying a language easy, fun and effective.
+Researchers have found some cool information that can make studying a language easy, fun and effective.

-Are you saddled with the thought, “Ugh, I’m twenty years too late for this language learning party?”
-Think of yourself too old to learn new tricks?
-Maybe you’ve heard about the “critical period” (from early childhood to adolescence), during which language is said to be soaked up like a sponge.
-Proponents of this theory would say if you’re not in this age range, learning a new tongue becomes an uphill battle.
+Think yourself too old to learn new tricks?
+Maybe you’ve heard about the “critical period,” during which language learning is the easiest.
+Proponents of this theory would say that if you’re not in the correct age range (early childhood to adolescence), learning a new tongue becomes an uphill battle.

-Scientists administered MRI (magnetic resonance imaging) and electrophysiology tests on new recruits at the Swedish Armed Forces Interpreter Academy (folks beyond the so-called “critical period”) before commencing their language studies.
-They also administered tests on a control group that also studied, but not languages.
-After just three short months of language learning, the tests were once again conducted.
-Scientists were able to see pronounced changes in areas of the brain related to learning new material in the group that studied language.
-Areas like the superior temporal gyrus grew significantly larger, while that of the control group remained the same.
+The scientists also administered tests on a control group that also studied, but not languages.
+After just three short months of language learning, the tests were conducted again.
+The results showed pronounced changes in areas of the brain related to learning new material in the group that studied language, while that of the control group remained the same.

-Studies like this attest to the brain’s astounding absorptive power, and that the all too-common difficulties encountered by adult language learners aren’t actually about its limited bandwidth, but about different things altogether.
-Yes, the brain does prune itself and stabilize those neural connections, but that doesn’t dull the ability to learn a new language.
+Studies like this attest to the brain’s astounding absorptive power, and that the all too common difficulties encountered by adult language learners aren’t actually about its limited bandwidth, but about different things altogether.

-This means that it doesn’t matter whether you’re 20, 40 or 60 years old.
-Your brain is perfectly capable of learning a whole new language.
+This means that it doesn’t matter whether you’re 20, 40 or 60 years old—your brain is perfectly capable of learning a new language!

 In a published quantitative and qualitative study titled “Affect trumps age: A person-in-context relational view of age and motivation in SLA,” researchers wanted to find out if early language classroom instruction is more beneficial than late onset language instruction.

-You know, there are plenty of young students in classrooms, forced to learn a language day in and day out for years and never actually go beyond “¡Hola!”
-These students are supposed to be right smack in the middle of the “critical period,” but they never progress beyond what can be learned in the first two minutes.
+There are plenty of young students in classrooms forced to learn a language day in and day out for years, but they never actually go beyond “¡Hola!”
+These students are right smack in the middle of the “critical period” and yet they never progress beyond what can be learned in the first two minutes.

-The language journey is a mental game as much as it is biological, and over the years, most adults have taken on a lot of limiting beliefs (one of which is the belief in the “critical period”) that puts them at a disadvantage, rather than a brain that just won’t learn a new language.
+The language journey is a mental game as much as it is biological, and over the years, most adults have taken on a lot of limiting beliefs (like the “critical period”!) that put them at a disadvantage, rather than possessing a brain that just won’t learn a new language.

 Language learning is being in situations where you’re not absolutely certain about things.
 It’s admitting that you don’t know this stuff and are still getting the hang of it.
 You’re bound to make embarrassing boo-boo’s along the way.
 All of language learning, at its very core, is risk-taking.